witsgroup-1/campus-infrastructure-management-docs/docs/Deployment.md

 - Menzi

 ## Integration

-- Transport: Why integrate.
-The Map API can give us the most up to date locations of venues within our Application.
-- Events Management: Why integrate.
-To keep our booking system up to date so that we do not face clashes.
 - Saftey: Why integrate.
 For security details we can get the most up to date security information.
 - Dining: Why integrate.
 We can allow our users to book a reservation for a meeting etc.

 ### Details on Integration Implementation:
 ### How will we stub their data

-- Transport: Hardcode some locations for major venues.
-- Events Management: hardcode some events to make sure our system is aware of them and up to date.
-- Saftey: Hardcode some known security information (contact details for security of every campus).
+- Saftey: Use a mock API for some known security information (contact details for security of every campus).
-- Dining: We will have some hardcoded resturants to make reservations too in our venue data collection.
-The reservations will be noted down in a list and acted upon in a timely manner.

-#### Transport
-We plan to show users the venue location of venues in our application by displaying the map location.
-- We will fetch their MAP API and display the locations of venues How to stub:
+- Dining: We will create a fake API for reservstions to resturants to make reservations.
-- Implement a google maps of wits.

-#### Events Managment (requires there API):

 #### Safety
 On the footer of the user dashboard we will call the Security applications API of most relevent security contact information incase someone needs an emergency number.
 - so preform a fetch request on the externel API and disply the information on the user dashboard footer.